vgarc018/cs100hw4/README.md

 #The Boost Library Tokenizer

-The boost library `tokenizer` , takes a sequence such as a string, and parses it into tokens or substrings.
+The boost library `tokenizer` , takes a sequence such as a string, and parses it into tokens which are expressions that have some sort of special meaning, but really just think of it as a substring.
 This makes life easier when you want to break up a string.
 For example, you can take this string,

 `string str = "Don't panic, too much."`